 Air cooling requires several extremely large, complex, and expensive pieces of machinery necessitating the need for more power, driving up costs further.
 And then there are maintenance costs.
 Liquid cooling systems, like GRC’s, perform better than traditional air cooling systems.
 And not just slightly better… by a wide margin.

 Liquid immersion cooling is a simple, yet extremely effective technique that costs less and works in nearly any location.
-That same simplicity also makes liquid cooling fundamentally more efficient.
+That same simplicity also makes liquid immersion cooling fundamentally more efficient.
 Capital expenditure goes down, as is the case with operational expenses when compared with air cooling systems.

 Liquid can pull heat away from servers over a thousand times better than air.
 Dated air cooling systems eat away much of a data center’s budget pushing air through the servers.
-Liquid cooling hums away at a small fraction of the cost, cutting out 90% of your electricity bill.
+Immersion cooling hums away at a small fraction of the cost, cutting out 90% of your electricity bill.

 These immersion cooling tanks also protect expensive IT equipment against dust and other air particles with the liquid acting as a buffer.
 Air cooling systems, on the other hand, bring with them more contaminants.

-The biggest advantage of liquid cooling over air cooling, however, is in raw performance.
+The biggest advantage of immersion cooling over air cooling, however, is in raw performance.
 Air cooling starts to lose its grip above around 15 kW per rack.
 Modern hardware for artificial intelligence and other applications can easily exceed that.
-Super-efficient liquid cooling can manage 100-200 kW per rack.
+Super-efficient immersion cooling can manage 100-200 kW per rack.
 It’s thus not hard to see why more and more computationally intensive data centers are moving to liquid immersion cooling.

 More Powerful GPUs Heats Things Up